Flights & Passports

 |Spring Semester||November 1|

-You should take a copy of your passport with you in your carry-on luggage and leave a copy at home with a trusted relative or friend.
+In addition, you should take a copy of your passport book photo page with you in your carry-on luggage and leave a copy at home with a trusted relative or friend.

 The majority of KIIS participants will not need a visa to travel abroad.
-That said, there are a few cases where a visa may be required.
+That said, there are some cases where a visa may be required.

 - Visas may be required for non-US citizens traveling abroad to KIIS program sites.